 The buzz surrounding Hamilton-Lauraville is impossible to ignore.
 Cars sport the ubiquitous “Fueled by Zeke’s” bumper stickers, announcing an owner’s addiction to the locally brewed coffee.
 The chef of a neighborhood charcuterie won the nationally prestigious Good Food Award, and local businesses are regular winners of Best of Baltimore awards.
-Art galleries and live performances at venues including the Hamilton Gallery/Hamilton Arts Collective, Charmed Life Gallery, Creative Arts of Maryland, The Gift Cellar, Red Canoe Cafe’, Hamiltone Music, Four Hour Day Lutherie, The Music Box and Los Amigos restaurant all contribute to a vibrant cultural scene.
+Art galleries and live performances at venues including the Hamilton Gallery/Hamilton Arts Collective, Charmed Life Gallery, Creative Arts of Maryland, The Strand Theater, Red Canoe Cafe’, Hamiltone Music, Four Hour Day Lutherie, The Music Box and Diner Latino restaurant all contribute to a vibrant cultural scene.

 Hamilton-Lauraville offers great visibility on Harford Road and easy access to downtown Baltimore, I-95, and the Baltimore Beltway.
 With strong demographics and Morgan State University less than one mile away, Hamilton-Lauraville is poised for continued growth.